As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Labradorite is a valuable gemstone because of its captivating play of color effect.
 The better, the brighter, and the bigger the flashes of color are, the more valuable the stone is.
 We can distinguish five main value factors of labradorite:

-4. The background color.
-Darker and more saturated body colors of labradorite create a contrasting background to play of color effect.
+- The background color.
+Darker and more saturated body colors of labradorite create a contrasting background to play a color effect.

-5. Craftsmanship.
-Because of the complexity of the play of color origin, a craftsman has to orient the crystal correctly to bring out the flashes.
+- Craftsmanship.
+Because of the complexity of the play of color origin, a craftsman must correctly orient the crystal to bring out the flashes.
 Correct, nicely cut, and carved specimens are the most valuable.

 TIP: You need to know which rocks shine the best and the tools and materials you can use to polish them.
 Check out the guide on cleaning your rocks without a rock tumbler in the article below: